Bracing (aeronautics): Lift struts

 From early times these lift struts have been streamlined, often by enclosing metal load bearing members in shaped casings.
 The Farman F.190, for example, had its high wings joined to the lower fuselage by parallel duralumin tubes enclosed in streamlined spruce fairings and the Westland Lysander used extruded I section beams of light alloy, onto which were screwed a fore and aft pair of duralumin fairings.
 Later aircraft have had streamlined struts formed directly from shaped metal, like the extruded light alloy struts of the Auster AOP.9, or from composites, for example the carbon fibre lift struts of the Remos GX eLITE.
-Designers have adopted different methods of improving the aerodynamics of the strut-wing and strut-body, using similar approaches to those used in interplane struts.
+Designers have adopted different methods of improving the aerodynamics of the strut-wing and strut-body connections, using similar approaches to those used in interplane struts.
 Sometimes the streamlining is tapered away close to the wing, as on the Farman F.190; other designs have an extended, faired foot, for example the Skyeton K-10 Swift.

 Lift struts are sometimes combined with other functions, for example helping to support the engines as on the Westland IV or the undercarriage as on the Scottish Aviation Twin Pioneer.

 Lift struts remain common on small (2/4-seat) high-wing light aircraft in the ultralight and light-sport categories.
-Larger examples include the Pilatus Porter 10-seat STOL passenger aircraft and the de Havilland Twin Otter 19-seater.
+Larger examples include the Short 360 36-passenger aircraft and the de Havilland Twin Otter 19-seater.

 Jury struts

 A lift strut can be so long and thin that it bends too easily.
 Jury struts are small subsidiary struts used to stiffen it.

-Problems which jury struts prevent include resonant vibration and buckling under compressive loads.
+They prevent problems such as resonant vibration and buckling under compressive loads.

 Jury struts come in many configurations.
 On monoplanes with one main strut, there may be just a single jury strut connecting the main strut to an intermediate point on the wing.
 A braced monoplane with 'V' struts such as the Fleet Canuck may have a complicated assembly of jury struts.